MoserMichael/dockerdashphp/README.md

 _Warning: currently the tool runs in http raw, no TLS_

-### Running it in a docker
+## Running it in a docker

 - Download the following bash script ```curl https://raw.githubusercontent.com/MoserMichael/phpexercise/main/run-in-docker.sh >run-in-docker.sh``` (or via link [run-in-docker.sh](https://raw.githubusercontent.com/MoserMichael/phpexercise/main/run-in-docker.sh) )
 - ```chmod +x ./run-in-docker.sh```

+### Running the server with TLS / with a self signed certificate

 - ```./run-in-docker.sh -r -p 9000``` This starts the local web server for this tool in the docker and uses ports 9000 and 9001
+- Use your browser and navigate to https://localhost:9000/images.php .
+The browser will display a warning on the self signed certificate, and you will have to click 'Proceed'.

+### Running the server with plain http

+- ```./run-in-docker.sh -r -p 9000``` This starts the local web server for this tool in the docker and uses ports 9000 and 9001
-- On the same machine: use your browser and navigate to http://localhost:9000/images.php
+- Use your browser and navigate to http://localhost:9000/images.php

 To stop the server